mperazac/Wedding-Invitations/README.md

 # Wedding-Invitations
-Website to manage invitations to our wedding.
+Website to manage invitations to a wedding.

 Uses AngularJS 1.5 and Firebase as the database.